Andres94b/my-portfolio/README.md

 ## License

-This template is licensed under the [MIT license](https://github.com/heroui-inc/next-app-template/blob/main/LICENSE).
+The template used is licensed under the [MIT license](https://github.com/heroui-inc/next-app-template/blob/main/LICENSE).